-In this post we will see step by step configuration to integrate Upgrade readiness with SCCM.
-Finally, we will verify the result in SCCM console.
-This post assume that you have a valid Azure Subscription, SCCM CB 1610+ with service connection point role and OMS workspace.

-This is a series of posts as listed below.

-Update | In this post, we will see step by step configuration to integrate Upgrade readiness with SCCM.
+In this post, we will see step by step configuration to integrate Upgrade readiness with SCCM.
 Finally, we will verify the result in the SCCM console.
 This post assumes that you have a valid Azure Subscription, SCCM CB 1610+ with service connection point role, and OMS workspace (Log Analytics).

 This is a series of posts as listed below.